Keep your home cozy and warm with DIY wood storm windows! Save money and say goodbye to heat loss with this step-by-step tutorial.

 Step 9.
 Install the Storm Window

 Thank you for stopping by.
-If you found this information helpful, would you please pin it to Pinterest?
-Other DIYers would appreciate it and I would too!
-Thank you – Scott
+If you enjoyed this tutorial, would you please take a moment and pin it to Pinterest?
+I’d really appreciate it!

 Pin This For Later